tob-ss/cloud-resume-azure/infrastructure/README.md

 ## Cleanup

-To remove all deployed resources when no longer needed:
+To remove all deployed resources when no longer needed

 ```bash
 az group delete --name azure-resume-dev-rg --yes